All Episodes

 The office of the presidency is sacrosanct.

-Clinton can do what he does, and Obama when he leaves will do what he does.
+Clinton can do what he does, and Obama, when he leaves, will do what he does.

-This is where I in putting myself in his shoes, if I could sit around and let that happen.
+Bush is going to, even if it means the country goes down tubes, this is where I, in putting myself in his shoes, if I could sit around and let that happen, if I wouldn't want to try to stop it.

 But in those guys, oh, that's just Harry.

-He ought to, he oughta.
+He ought to, he ought to, that's just wrong.

 Harry ought to stop that.

-As far as the Republican response to it's concerned.
+And that's as far as it goes, as far as the Republican response to it's concerned.

-Uh, John, I appreciate the call.
+John, I appreciate the call.

-Here is uh Henry in Portland Maine.
+Here is Henry in Portland, Maine.

 You're next, sir.